The ultimate BBQ with chef Connor McVay

-Five tips from the pros
+Five expert grilling tips from our pro

 5. Add a high quality finishing salt for an extra boost of flavour just before serving.
 Favourites include Balinese sea salt or Maldon sea salt flakes.